-The Northern Baptists renamed the hotel Roger Williams Inn after the English Protestant theologian (c.
-1603–1683), an early proponent of religious freedom and the separation of church and state.
+The Northern Baptists renamed the hotel Roger Williams Inn after the English Protestant theologian (1603–1683), an early proponent of religious freedom and the separation of church and state.
 Williams started the first Baptist church in America: First Baptist Church of Providence, RI.

-Today, the Inn is in the midst of a major renovation.
-Some guest rooms have been refurbished.
-Damaged bricks on the exterior have been replaced and refreshed.
-The website, rogerwilliamsinn.com, features a video about the vision for a rejuvenated Inn, as well as a video update, history, old photos, and restoration plan.
-Renovations will ensure that this classic hotel will continue to be a wonderful place to renew guests for decades to come!
+The Inn is in the midst of a major renovation.
+Damaged bricks on the exterior have been replaced and repainted.
+Terrace walls are being repaired and rebuilt.
+Many guest rooms have been refurbished.
+The website, RogerWilliamsInn.com, features a video about the vision for a rejuvenated Inn, as well as history, old photos, and restoration plan.
+Renovations ensure that this classic hotel will continue to be a wonderful place to renew guests for decades to come!

 For more information about Green Lake Conference Center, go to glcc.org .